cloudlinux/libcare/docs/libcare.rst

 changing relocation type from ``GOTPCREL`` to a simple ``PC32``.
-The ``kpatch_strip`` code ensures that this is always done for known symbols so there is no dependency on particular linker behaviour.
+The ``kpatch_strip`` code ensures that this is always done for known symbols so there is no dependency on particular linker behavior.

 All the references to the variables imported by the original code are left with the ``GOTPCREL`` relocation and these are correctly resolved during the